 Property Taxes and Related Charges

 You can pay property taxes and related charges online, by phone, by mail, or in person.
-If you decide to pay after August 21, 2020, DOF recommends that you pay online or by phone to ensure the payment is posted by deadline.

 Visit the Property Tax Payment page to learn how to pay online.